You don’t need to walk into a liquor store or a gas station to be surrounded by alcohol.

 If you’re trying to stop drinking, the world doesn’t make it easy.

-That’s why for many people in recovery from alcohol use, sober companioning becomes more than a service—it becomes a lifeline.
+That’s why for many people in recovery from alcohol use, sober companioning becomes more than a service.
+It becomes a lifeline.

 Unlike traditional coaching, which is structured and scheduled, companioning is immersive, responsive, and deeply human.
-It’s someone by your side—not just when you expect to struggle, but when the craving comes out of nowhere on a Tuesday night.
+It’s someone by your side.
+Not just when you expect to struggle, but when the craving comes out of nowhere on a Tuesday night.
 When you’re getting dressed for a dinner party and thinking, Can I really go and not drink?
 When you're lying on the couch wondering if being sober will always feel this lonely (it won't, I promise.)

-This is where companioning meets you—not in theory, but in real time.
+This is where companioning meets you.
+Not in theory, but in real time.

 Why Alcohol Recovery Is Its Own Kind of Battle